matrixorigin/matrixone-operator/CONTRIBUTING.md

 # Contributing to MatrixOne Operator

-MatrixOne is an open source project, and you can make contributions in lots of ways.
+MatrixOne Operator is an open source project, and you can make contributions in lots of ways.
 You can help with ideas, code, or documentation, any contributions are welcome.

 Thanks for understanding that English is used as a shared language in this repository.
 Maintainers do not use machine translation to avoid miscommunication due to error in translation.
 If description of issue / PR are written in non-English languages, those may be closed.
 If English is not your native language and you aren't sure about any of these, don't hesitate to ask for help in your pull request!